-- 1. Variables < Numbers < Strings < Atoms < Compound Terms - Variables are sorted by address.
-Attaching attributes (see section 7.1) does not affect the ordering. - 3.
+- 1. Variables < Numbers < Strings < Atoms < Compound Terms - 2.
+Variables are sorted by address. - 3.
 Numbers are compared by value.
 Mixed integer/float are compared as floats.
 If the comparison is equal, the float is considered the smaller value.
-If the Prolog flag iso is defined, all floating point numbers precede all integers. - 4.
-Strings are compared alphabetically. - 5.
-Atoms are compared alphabetically.
+If the Prolog flag iso is defined, all floating point numbers precede all integers.

-16The predicates cyclic_term/1 and acyclic_term/1 are compatible with SICStus Prolog.
+18The predicates cyclic_term/1 and acyclic_term/1 are compatible with SICStus Prolog.
 Some Prolog systems supporting cyclic terms use is_cyclic/1.